 Regarding managed WordPress hosting and pricing plans, our winner is BlueHost.
 This site is recommended by WordPress, which can be quickly established from the control panel.
 Even more – it uses a VPN platform and cloud hosting.
 The shared hosting plans at HostGator are cheaper, but with BlueHost, you get more different options and features to choose from.

-Considering speed and uptime, BlueHost is considered as the winner.
+Considering speed and uptime, BlueHost is considered the winner.
 With SSD drivers offered for all hosting plans and Tier 3 operations, BlueHost can ensure no more than 1,6 hours of downtime per whole year!

 When it comes to security features, the score is even.
 Both of these web hosts are performing spectacularly.
 Each of them offers scheduled automatic and manual backups, malware protection and scans, and free SSL certificates.